Making research data available, secondary use of research data

 Secondary use of research data from completed research projects without demands if open data

-In the case of secondary use of research data containing personal data, it is important to consider whether a new ethics review authorisation may be necessary.
-This is because an authorisation only relates to a specific research project, whether it is the original data collector who wants to use the data in a new project or someone else.
+In the case of secondary use of research data containing personal data, it is important to consider whether a new ethics application may be necessary.
+This is because the original authorisation from the Swedish Ethical Review Authority only relates to a specific research project.
+Note that whether a new ethics application needs to be submitted (or an amendment to the original) is necessary, is irrespective of whether it is the original data collector who wants to re-use the data in a new project or someone outside the original research project’s group.